matxx/bf-wiki-fr/README.md

 This project makes it easy to develop JS and CSS on wiki/fandom (cause doing it in a "native" way totally sucks: loading/edit/refreshing wiki pages all day long take ages)

-Just use `npm run watch` and you're good to go !
+Just use `npm run dev` and you're good to go !

 On each save, all your files will be compiled, minified, pushed and ready on your wiki !

 ## Installation

     npm install

+## Development

+Before your first deploy, you need to make sure that your MediaWiki:Common.css contains this line :

+    @import url("/MediaWiki:Dev.css?ctype=text/css&action=raw");

+When using `npm run dev`, all your recent changes (modified files in git status) will be compiled and uploaded to MediaWiki:Dev.css

+## Deploy

+Just hit `npm run deploy` and all your SCSS will be compiled, minified and pushed to MediaWiki:Common.css

 ## Customize